mlanojan10/Group-2---MTRX2700_CLab-1-/README.md

 ### Part C

-This part Implements interrupt-driven reception, allowing background input handling.
+This part implements interrupt-driven reception, allowing background input handling.
 When a line ends with `\n`, a callback is triggered to echo the input.
 This removes the need for polling.

 #### Usage